UcarAhmetMete/Lab1-University/README.md

 To retrieve the information about a student we can use the method `student()` that accepts as an argument the ID number and returns a string made up of ID, first, and last name separated by blank spaces, e.g. `"10000 Donald Duck"`.

+Hints:

-- :point_right: We can assume that each university has at most 1000 enrolled students.
+- &#9758; You can assume that each university has at most 1000 enrolled students.

 ## R3.
 Courses